openxc/rearview-camera/README.md

 driver.

-When the vehicle is taken out of reverse, the application will automatically close, returning the tablet to its previous screen before FordBackupCam was launched.
+When the vehicle is taken out of reverse, the application will automatically close, returning the tablet to its previous screen before RearviewCamera was launched.

 ### Steering Wheel Angle Input